 For example, an organization that’s at Level 1 of the MFA maturity model may require a user authenticating to an application to first identify themselves with a username and password and then prompt them for a one time password (OTP) that’s generated on their mobile phone.
 The password is something the person knows, while the OTP is something the person has (via the phone).
 Other examples for “something you have” include FIDO U2F, push notifications, hard token OTPs, and SMS OTPs.

 If your organization is currently residing at Level 1, there are several tangible steps you can take to take your MFA strategy to the next level.
-While we’ll discuss these more in-depth during the webinar, creating risk profiles for your organization’s user types, building a plan to progress to stronger but readily available authentication methods, and moving towards eliminating passwords for all end-users are all steps towards increasing MFA maturity.
+While we discuss this more in-depth in our on-demand webinar, creating risk profiles for your organization’s user types, building a plan to progress to stronger but readily available authentication methods, and moving towards eliminating passwords for all end-users are all steps towards increasing MFA maturity.

 The Advanced Level of the MFA Maturity Model: True MFA and Elimination of Passwords

 Level 2 of the MFA maturity model, also known as the Advanced Level, supports all three authentication factors (“something you have”, “something you know”, and “something you are”), achieving true MFA capabilities.

 Organizations at Level 2 have completely eliminated the use of password from their environments and have authentication policies that are flexible and fine-grained, providing users with options to not disrupt the productivity of their day-to-day tasks.
 These organizations also have advanced authentication methods in place, such as fingerprint biometrics, proximity cards, bluetooth proximity, and smart cards.